Ben's Ridge

 Mr Townsend, Ben, used to visit the Fishers and instead of walking all the way along the road he chose to walk down the ridge and through the bush.
 It came to be called Ben's Ridge and the Committee chose to retain the name.

 Cows grazed in this area until the 1950s and in the early days the Fishers dug a deep hole approximately seven metres long and three metres wide as a watering hole for the animals.
-When the area was made more accessible the Committee thought the hole was a hazard and should be filled in.
-Weeds were also starting to take over because the area had been neglected for years.
-It has been resolved to turn the area into a wetland.
+In recent times the area was made into a wetland.

-There is a seat at the top of the ridge from which one can catch a glimpse of the upper arm of the Waitemata Harbour.
+There is a seat at the top of the ridge from which to relax and contemplate such a special reserve within the city-scape.